Cole Delavergne is a .net developer and programmer with a BS in computer science.

 - If your computer wasn't showing signs of any issues to you, then there is nothing wrong.
 Do not let these scammers talk you into giving them access to your personal computer.

-5. You've Been Selected For A Government Grant
+5. You've Been Selected for a Government Grant

 How to Avoid This Scam

 - The government will never call you and offer a grant.
-If you were to ever be selected to receive additional funding, you would be notified by FAFSA or us. gov via official email or letter.
-You will never have to pay to receive your grant and all funds will be mailed to you via check.
+If you were ever to be selected to receive additional funding, you would be notified by FAFSA or us.
+Gov via official email or letter.
+You will never have to pay to receive your grant, and all funds will be mailed to you via check.